Matty Pattison: Norwich City

+South Africa

 On 3 August 2009 Pattison was reported by South African media to be leaving Norwich to play in South Africa, either for Mamelodi Sundowns or Orlando Pirates.
 On 6 August Pattison returned to his native South Africa to join Mamelodi Sundowns for an undisclosed fee in hope of breaking into the South African national team for the 2010 FIFA World Cup in South Africa.

-Matty was on trial at Championship side Leeds United and had scored two goals in two friendly games, putting in some hard working performances in his quest to secure a permanent move back to English football.
-Leeds saw Matty as a potential solution to their midfield problems following the sale of Jonny Howson.
-On 27 January 2012 Leeds United Manager Simon Grayson said he would not be offering Matty a deal at the club.
-Matty also had a trial with Scottish club Hibernian in January 2012 but eventually, he signed a six-month deal with Engen Santos on 31 January 2012.

-On 1 May 2012, Matty departed from Santos prior to the expiration of the contract.
-After parting ways with Santos, on 3 June 2012, it was announced that Matty would join South African club Bidvest Wits.

-Gateshead
+Pattison went on trial at English Championship club Leeds United and scored a long-range goal in a 2–0 friendly win over Celtic in January 2012.
+He was also on trial at Hibernian in the Scottish Premier League.

+Returning to his home country, Pattison signed a six-month deal with Engen Santos on 31 January 2012.
+He left by mutual consent on 1 May, with the club having three games left to avoid relegation.
+On 3 June, he joined Bidvest Wits.

+Return to England

+Pattison had trials at Milton Keynes Dons and Birmingham City in July and August 2014.
+The latter club's manager Lee Clark knew him as reserve manager of Newcastle.

 On 3 October 2014, Pattison signed for Conference Premier club Gateshead until the end of the 2014–15 season, subject to international clearance.
 He made his debut on 11 October in a 1–1 draw with Forest Green Rovers.
 He scored his first goal for Gateshead on 11 November in a 3–3 draw with Lincoln City.
 After two seasons with the club, Pattison was released by Gateshead in May 2016.